 Substitute whey for other liquids when baking.

-For instance, it gives breads and pancakes a nice sourdough-ish flavor.
+For instance, it gives bread and pancakes a unique sourdough-ish flavor.
 I have often used it as the liquid in My Favorite Pizza Dough and this Crusty French Bread.
-It adds a wonderful taste to the crust.
+It adds a delicious taste to the crust.

 Add whey to protein shakes.

 Use for soaking whole wheat flours.

 Keep feta cheese fresh.